Developer-Raj/developer-raj.github.io/README.md

 ### Development-Timeline
 - [15/1/2020].
   - Added header with navigation bar and links
-  - Addes search bar into the navigation bar
+  - Added search bar into the navigation bar
   - Styled navigation bar and search-bar
 - [16/1/2020]
   - Added hamburger menu